HackMelbourne/Decoded-3/w4/README.md

     embed = discord.Embed(title = question,
                           description= f'Poll will end in {time} seconds :alarm_clock:.
 There are {len(options)} options:')
     ```
-### ✅ Task: Use emoji module to convert strings to emojis and add fields + footer
+### ✅ Task: Use emoji module to convert strings to emojis and add fields and footer
   *